 - 1. Educate: Provide educational resources to students to learn about their rights and the how to resolve landlord-tenant disputes. - Mobilize: Raise the issue on campus and with the Bellingham community.
 Run events and promote the issue in school publications.
 Engage in student discussions as to how to address landlord-tenant issues. - 3.
 Enact Policy Change: Communicate with Bellingham City Council student concerns about landlord-tenant issues.
-Propose to Bellingham City Council to pass ordinances to: - Include a copy of WA Tenant Rights to tenants when a new lease is signed.

-Begin rental housing inspections to ensure rentals comply with safe housing standards.
+Propose to Bellingham City Council to pass ordinances to: - o Include a copy of WA Tenant Rights when landlords and tenants sign a lease. - Begin rental housing inspections to ensure rentals comply with housing standards.

-Information on Tenant Rights Advocac/
+Information on Tenant Rights Advocacy